SCOTLAND IRELAND, NORTHERN IRELAND and WALES

 WalesTake the FERRY across the Irish Sea to

-Holyhead on the Welsh Isle of Anglesey with its tongue-twisting place
+Holyhead on the Welsh Isle of Anglesey with its tongue-twisting names.

-names.
-Enjoy the best of North Wales on a scenic drive through
+Enjoy the best of North Wales on a scenic drive through Snowdonia

-Snowdonia National Park, including spectacular Llanberis Pass, then on
+National Park, including spectacular Llanberis Pass.
+Then, on to

 musicians, before arriving in Wrexham.
-This evening, why not join an
+Later, why not join an optional

 Day 19 Wrexham–Builth Wells–Brecon–CardiffA day dedicated to Wales as you head

-South through the ancient market town of Builth Wells and the Brecon
+south through the ancient market town of Builth Wells and Brecon

 Beacons National Park, land of salmon rivers and the Welsh mountain